 - The reply timeout is the time the DAServer waits on a response from the device before giving up and going on to the next request.
-Longer timeouts only affect performance if a device is not responding. - The fail after parameter determines how many times the DAServer sends a communications request before the request fails and the device is in error.
+Longer timeouts only affect performance if a device is not responding.
+The default setting is 1000 milliseconds.
+The valid range is 100 to 30000 milliseconds. - The fail after parameter determines how many times the DAServer sends a communications request before the request fails and the device is in error.
 The valid range is 1 to 10 retries.
 The default is 3 retries.